Vladilen Minin: Institute of Applied Physics

 In 1966 Minin established a State Special Design Bureau (later renamed into “Sosna”) for radio-electronic solutions.
 In 1968 the bureau was reorganized into the Institute of Applied Physics and he became the head of it.
 He was to mobilize various institutes of the Siberian Branch of Russian Academy of Sciences around common work on diversification and branch-oriented fundamental research and pilot works.

 In 1973 the Institute proceeded with the execution of additional objectives set by the head organization of the Ministry of Machine-Building i.e. development of aircraft-launch rockets.
 At the same time (the period of preparation for Moscow 1980 Summer Olympic Games) by the government order the Institute was to develop and produce the series of X-ray security systems, explosive detectors (a range of gas analyzers М01, М02) and explosion-proof facilities and other systems.

-In the late 1970s – the early 1980s joint works with the laboratory of millimeter and submillimeter-wave metrics (Institute of Radio Engineering and Electronics of USSR Academy of Sciences) were started.
+In the late 1970s – the early 1980s joint works with the laboratory of millimeter and submillimeter-wave metrics (Institute of Radio Engineering and Electronics of Academy of Sciences of the Soviet Union) were started.
 These were the research works on millimeter and submillimeter wave range for transmission and reflection spectra of the explosives and their simulators.
 For the first time measurements of their spectral characteristics were determined.
 Collaborative works directed by V.F.
 Minin were started to develop high-quality non-aberrational quasi-optical lens of submillimeter-wave range on the basis of theoretical insights and the unique equipment of the Institute of Applied Physics.
 They were used for producing image visualization systems with regard to weapon detection in a human body as well as for producing a submillimeter microscope.

 At the same period pioneering investigations were carried out as concerns the effects of anomalous back scattering of dielectric particles and aerospace monitoring of the environment (1970s – 1980s).

 For more than 30 years (up to 1996) Minin was a scientific advisor, general director and chief designer of the Institute of Applied Physics.

 Over 70 types of armaments families were created under the guidance of Minin, in particular, those for the navy (passive decoy projectiles, optoelectronic systems for PK-2 (Russian:ПК-2), PK-10 (Russian:ПК-10), PK-16 (Russian:ПК-16) complexes and others), air force and army of the USSR and Russian Federation (aircraft launch rockets S-8, S-13 family and others).
 Some of them have no analogues in the world up to now and are used as a basis for further modifications.

 Minin was also at the head of the research works for developing the techniques and algorithms for numerical simulation of physical and mechanical processes.
 The research conducted for the development of hardware and software formed the basis for automated computing complexes.